postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/view-and-analyze-api-reports.md

 * You may not have sent a request—or you may have executed requests from monitoring, collection runs, or Newman, but not from the request builder in Postman.
 * You may not have enabled __Save Responses__ in the __History__ tab in Postman.
 * Sync is not successfully communicating with the Postman servers.

-> If none of the above reasons apply and you can't see your data, please file a [GitHub issue](https://github.com/postmanlabs/).

 ## Next steps